 What Are the Health Benefits?Acai berries are large, round fruits that have dark purple skin and yellow flesh.
 Each berry grows up to 1 inch (2.5cm) in diameter and surrounds a large seed, or pit, that makes up about 60% to 80% of the fruit’s size.
 Similar in appearance to a grape, these fiber-rich berries can be consumed raw, dried into powder, or soaked and mashed into a paste.
 Due to their short shelf life, they are also sold as a frozen fruit puree or a pressed juice.
-The main health benefit of acai is related to its antioxidant content.
-Here is a quick overview of the top 5 health benefits of these berries:

 1. Protects Against Free RadicalsFree radicals can damage your cells, not only speeding up the process of aging but increasing your risk for a number of serious diseases such as heart disease, diabetes, and cancer.
 The antioxidant content of these berries outshines even blueberries and cranberries, fruits known for their antioxidant benefits.